Law enforcement in Azerbaijan

 Law enforcement in Azerbaijan comes under the control of the Ministry of Internal Affairs of Azerbaijan, which administers the National Police of the Republic of Azerbaijan.
-Admitted to the Organization for Security and Co-operation in Europe (OSCE) on 30 January 1992, with an OSCE office opening in Baku on 16 November 1999, and as a member of INTERPOL, the National police force is well integrated into the law enforcement network of European countries.
+Admitted to the Organization for Security and Co-operation in Europe (OSCE) on 30 January 1992, with an OSCE office opening in Baku on 16 November 1999.
+It is a member of INTERPOL.

 Law enforcement agencies

-The Prosecutor’s Office and the Ministry of Internal Affairs are the main law enforcement agencies, which have a broad range of responsibilities.
+The Prosecutor’s Office and the Ministry of Internal Affairs of the Republic of Azerbaijan are the main law enforcement agencies, which have a broad range of responsibilities.
 Other law enforcement agencies in Azerbaijan are Customs Committee, Ministry of Taxes, Ministry of Justice, Ministry of Emergency Situations, and State Border Service.
 Internal investigation offices of these agencies are responsible for dealing with crimes in specific areas.

 The Prosecutor’s Office

 The Prosecutor’s office is a part of judicial system in Azerbaijan.
 In 1999, with the Law “On Prosecutor’s Office” the responsibilities of the office included: